-Rehabilitation strategies for progressive supranuclear palsy have been proposed, but no outcome data are available on more than 1 or 2 patients in any protocol, and no crossover or parallel control data are available.
+Rehabilitation strategies for progressive supranuclear palsy have been proposed, but no outcome data are available on more than one or two patients in any protocol, and no crossover or parallel control data are available.
 It is important to modify the home environment to reduce the potential injury from falls.
 Electroconvulsive therapy, adrenal striatal implantation, and pallidotomy are of no benefit.
 Blepharospasm responds well to botulinum toxin injection, and dry eyes from infrequent blink can be treated with topical lubricants.
 Botulinum toxin injections into neck flexor muscles for torticollis dystonia are inadvisable because of the risk of exacerbating the dysphagia, but injection into the extensor muscles for disabling retrocollis is often successful.
-Deep brain stimulation surgery of the pedunculopontine nucleus has been tried with some success in small, open-label case series (32), but unilateral surgery did not improve balance or falls in a prospective trial with patients randomly assigned to 1-week blocks of stimulation ON or OFF settings in a double-blind fashion (122).
+Deep brain stimulation surgery of the pedunculopontine nucleus has been tried with some success in small, open-label case series (35), but unilateral surgery did not improve balance or falls in a prospective trial with patients randomly assigned to 1-week blocks of stimulation ON or OFF settings in a double-blind fashion (131).

 Open label cerebellar transcranial magnetic stimulation with intermittent theta burst improved cerebellar functional connectivity as measured by resting state fMRI (20).
-A standardized progressive supranuclear palsy rating scale (PSPRS) has been developed to increase consistency in clinical studies (47).
+A standardized progressive supranuclear palsy rating scale (PSPRS) has been developed to increase consistency in clinical studies (51).

 No cases of progressive supranuclear palsy during pregnancy have been reported.

 Patients with any form of parkinsonism should avoid neuroleptic tranquilizers.
 The dysphagia of progressive supranuclear palsy dictates special precautions against aspiration.
-The retrocollis of progressive supranuclear palsy may narrow the airway, requiring tracheostomy for intubation (119).
+The retrocollis of progressive supranuclear palsy may narrow the airway, requiring tracheostomy for intubation (128).

 Robert Fekete MD